Algebra8/Knots/README.md

-# Markov Chain and Braids
+# Braid Generator

-A project from the University of California, Davis' Department of Mathematics, to be used to generate braid isomorphisms from a given braid.
-The project was born when researchers at UC Davis attempted to use Machine Learning techniques on braids but found the data to be too small.
-This should help others generate data to help better understand the topology of knots.
+Braid Generator is a project from the Department of Mathematics in the University of California, Davis.
+Braid Generator implements a Markov chain algorithm to generate an ensemble of braid representatives from a given braid representative of a fixed knot or link type.
+The project was born when we attempted to use Machine Learning techniques to study braids but found the existing data sets of braid representatives to be too small.
+The hope is that this program will help others generate data to help better understand braids, knot invariants, and the topology of the space of knots.

 ## Getting Started